hgomez/obuildfactory/README.md

 ## OSX

-I don't have anymore OSX machines so I won't be able to help on Apple platforms.
 There is some wiki pages who detailed how to build, but there is no guaranty about success.
 BTW, I'll welcome pull-requests so it will help others OSX users.